 learn some hard new skills

-By asking new users to figure out our app while also trying to cook something, we made it very hard to get into the app.
+By asking new users to figure out our app while also trying to cook something2, we made it very hard to get into the app.
 Who is going to run out and buy groceries just to try out an app they just downloaded?

 One user, bless his heart, cooked every recipe in Parsnip—and the red wine braised short rib four (yes, 4!!) times.
 He had never cooked before using Parsnip.
-But he was definitely a go-getter and an outlier, as Parsnip inspired him to consider a culinary career.
+But he was definitely a go-getter and an outlier, as Parsnip inspired him to consider a culinary career3.
 Here are some of his creations: